lakejs/lake-docs/reference/command.md

 ### getItem()

-Returns an item by the name of the specified command.
+Returns a command item by its name.

 * Parameters: